nloding/accessibility-a-walk-in-someone-elses-shoes/README.md

 ##### Steps

-1. Open `01-no_vison/inaccessible.html` in your browser, _and try not to look at the page_
+1. Open `Exercise 01: No Vision` in your browser, _and try not to look at the page_
 2. Turn on your screen reader
 3. Cover your eyes with the blindfold, or otherwise obstruct the screen
 4. Attempt to navigate the page